mfmotta/slurm-gcp/README.md

-# Slurm on Google Cloud Platform
+# Slurm Cluster on Google Cloud Platform

-Notice: This is a branch where I keep my changes to master forked from [SchedMD/slurm-gcp](https://github.com/SchedMD/slurm-gcp)

-## Setting up a cluster on GCP

 This is a quick guide to set up a GPU cluster on GCP.

+Notice: This branch differs from master forked from [SchedMD/slurm-gcp](https://github.com/SchedMD/slurm-gcp).
+[Here](https://github.com/mfmotta/slurm-gcp/tree/mm_branch/terraform/slurm_cluster/examples/slurm_cluster/cloud/full) you can find the configuration files used in this guide.

 Requirements: